 Admission for National Trust members is free.
-All other visitors pay a per person charge to visit the Park and Stables at our Park entry point.
-Additional tickets for the House and Garden, if required can be purchased from the ticket office.
-National Trust members must also collect a free of charge ticket for admittance to the House and Gardens.
+All other visitors pay a per-person admission charge which allows access to the park and gardens.
+Additional tickets for the house can be purchased from the ticket office (timed entry).
+National Trust members must also collect a timed ticket for admittance to the house.
+Please see website for admission prices.

 - Assistance dogs welcome

 - Disabled access - Buggy service between car park and house/garden, wheelchair access to parts of the house, wheelchairs and tramper available to borrow (limited)